From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Case Study: Chain of Mass-Spring-Damper System

-In this section, we address a constrained control problem using the proposed framework.
+\textit{Predictive Control:} In this section, we address a constrained control problem using the proposed framework.
 Specifically, we consider state and input chance constraints such that the velocity for each mass is bounded between $[-0.3, 0.3]$ and the inputs are bounded between $[-3.5, 3.5]$, each with probability $p_j=0.95$.
 The initial state distribution has a mean with each mass positioned at $-0.5$ with zero velocity and covariance $\Sigma_{\mathrm{x},0}=10^{-6}I$.
-The offline computation time to compute covariance bounds using~\ifbool{arxiv}{App.~\ref{subsec:error_covar_design}}{\cite[App.~E.2]{balim2024data})} with $N=19$ is $85.7$\,s, and to obtain the tube shape and contraction rate using~\ifbool{arxiv}{App.~\ref{subsec:tube_design}}{\cite[App.~E.1]{balim2024data})} was $99.7$\,s.
+The offline computation time to compute covariance bounds\ifbool{arxiv}{ using App.~\ref{subsec:error_covar_design}}{} with $N=19$ is $85.7$\,s, and to obtain the tube shape and contraction rate\ifbool{arxiv}{ using App.~\ref{subsec:tube_design}}{} was $99.7$\,s.

-First, we investigate the stochastic tightening $c_{j,t}$ (Prop.~\ref{prop:constraint_tightening}) due to error covariances (Prop.~\ref{prop:err_covar_bound}), focusing specifically on the constraint concerning the last mass's velocity.
+First, we investigate the stochastic tightening $c_{j,t}$ (Prop.~\ref{prop:constraint_tightening}) due to error covariances (Prop.~\ref{prop:err_covar_bound}), focusing specifically on the constraint concerning the last mass's velocity, see Fig~\ref{fig:stoch_tight}.
 To assess the conservatism of our approach, we replace the derived upper bound by the maximum covariance computed by using $10^4$ random samples from $\Theta_\delta \in \R^{23}$.
 By comparing the sampling-based estimate, we conclude that the proposed method over-approximates the true evolution with negligible conservatism.

 Next, we compare the nominal tube size $\alpha$ using the tube dynamics proposed in Prop.~\ref{prop:tube_dyn} and Cor.~\ref{cor:approx_tube_dyn}, see Fig~\ref{fig:nom_tube}.
 For this purpose, we consider the inputs $\nu_t$ from an exemplary closed-loop trajectory.
 Similar to Fig.~\ref{fig:stoch_tight}, we under-approximate the maximal tube size using $10^4$ samples from $\vartheta \in \Theta_\delta$.
 The SOC-based tube dynamics results in a minimal increase in tube size.
 Compared to estimates based on sampling, both methods result in moderate conservatism.
 Conservatism may be due to the fact that the proposed tube propagation does not exploit time-invariance of the parameters.